devYaoYH/Meta-Intellectual-Musings/XAI/README.md

 </p>
 <p align="center"><strong>Figure 7:</strong> Overlay of selected input regions model attends to <a href="https://ai.googleblog.com/2020/06/using-selective-attention-in.html">Source</a></p>

+With the success of selective attention in Natural Language Processing models using the Transformer architecture, this technique has been applied to reinforcement agents as well in a recent study by Google Research, Tokyo.
+Here, an additional step is introduced to select sections of the input image before it is presented to the reinforcement agent.
+The paper reports the trained Attention Agent is not only out-performing existing models, it can also generalize to unseen environments better than existing methods.

 An alternative to asking post-hoc questions is to modify our models themselves to function in a way that is 'self-explanatory'.
-This approach is typically referenced as interpretable AI rather than explanable AI.
+This approach as applied in the Attention Agent example is typically referenced as interpretable AI rather than explanable AI.
 There is pressure for XAI to move away from problematic post-hoc explanations.
 In her widely cited 2019 paper, Cynthia Rudin writes that "trying to *explain* black box models, rather than creating models that are *interpretable* in the first place, is likely to perpetuate bad practices and can potentially cause catastrophic harm to society".
 She points out 2 main reasons similar to what we have criticized the above two approaches for [cite Rudin 2019 paper]:

 1. Explainable ML methods provide explanations that are not faithful to what the original model computes
 2. Explanations often do not make sense, or do not provide enough detail to understand what the black box is doing